marinebijon28/formation-Devenez-developpeur-Java-udemy/README.md

 - for transform a type in other type.
 You should use static method : parseType(). float f3 = Float.parseFloat("14.5");

+- for transform a value of other type, you will should to use String.valueOf(par)

 # class Scanner